BL-cheenu/portfolio-alerts/README.md

 # 📈 Portfolio Alerts App — Backend

-> A Spring Boot REST API for an investment portfolio management system with real-time stock monitoring and alert capabilities.
+> A Spring Boot REST API for an investment portfolio management system with real-time stock monitoring and Kafka-powered alert capabilities.

 ---